cieloskye/memory_game/README.md

 This repository is a portfolio piece to demonstrate knowledge of JavaScript.
 Therefore, I most likely will not accept pull requests.

-Starter styling & html provided by Udacity.
+Starter html and css provided by Udacity.
+JS contributions contributed with inline comments.
-Any JavaScript functions from stackoverflow attributed in app.js file.